kstenerud/dogma/kbnf.md

 ### Symbols

-A symbol acts as a placeholder for an [expression](#expressions).
+A symbol acts as a placeholder for something to be substituted in another rule.
 Symbol names are not limited to ASCII.

 ```kbnf
 symbol = identifier_restricted;